Manila primes for casino boom despite graft spotlight

-The lofty valuations of Bloomberry Resorts Corp (BLOOM.PS) and Belle Corp (BEL.PS), measured by forecast earnings multiples, show the size of bets being laid on the Philippines' ambition to join Macau and Singapore among the ranks of Asia's top gaming destinations.
+The lofty valuations of Bloomberry Resorts Corp and Belle Corp, measured by forecast earnings multiples, show the size of bets being laid on the Philippines' ambition to join Macau and Singapore among the ranks of Asia's top gaming destinations.

 Buoyed by stellar economic growth and one of the world's top performing stock markets this year, the casino rush is starting with the slated opening in March of port magnate Enrique Razon Jr's $1.2 billion Solaire property.